ARL-authored paper on the NOAA HYSPLIT modeling system

 December, 2015

-ARL scientists Ariel Stein, Roland Draxler, Glenn Rolph, Barbara Stunder, Mark Cohen, and Fantine Ngan are co-authors on a Bulletin of the American Meteorological Society (BAMS) article titled: “NOAA’s HYSPLIT atmospheric transport and dispersion modeling system,”this link opens in a new window published in the December 2015 issue.
+ARL scientists Ariel Stein, Roland Draxler, Glenn Rolph, Barbara Stunder, Mark Cohen, and Fantine Ngan are co-authors on a Bulletin of the American Meteorological Society (BAMS) article titled: “NOAA’s HYSPLIT atmospheric transport and dispersion modeling system,” published in the December 2015 issue.
 The cover, pictured on the right, shows a satellite image of smoke from a wildfire superimposed with HYSPLIT’s 3D lagrangian particles.

 As described in the article, HYSPLIT is a complete system for computing simple air parcel trajectories, as well as complex transport, dispersion, chemical transformation, and deposition simulations.
 The model continues to be one of the most extensively used atmospheric transport and dispersion models in the atmospheric sciences community.
 A common application is a back trajectory analysis to determine the origin of air masses and establish source-receptor relationships.
 HYSPLIT has also been used in a variety of simulations describing the atmospheric transport, dispersion, and deposition of pollutants and hazardous materials.
 In addition to wildfire smoke, examples of applications include tracking and forecasting the release of radioactive material, windblown dust, pollutants from various stationary and mobile emission sources, allergens, and volcanic ash.